punkave/jquery-rest-admin/README.md

 The `control` method returns a jQuery element which displays an editing control for your type.
 The column object is the first parameter and the current value is the second.

 If your type has an HTML element which can be interrogated with the regular jQuery `val()` function to get its current value, just make sure your `control` method applies a `data-role="control"` attribute to it so that jquery-rest-admin can locate that element.
 Alternatively, you can set `selfUpdating: true`, in which case your control is expected to directly update `val`.
 This is the right approach if the value of your column is a modifiable object.
 This feature is currently used for nested admins, but you may find it useful elsewhere.

+An alternative to `selfUpdating: true` is to define a `getValue` function for your type.
+This function receives the column definition as its first argument and the jQuery element for the control as second argument, and should return the appropriate value to submit.
+See the built-in implementation of the checkbox type for a good example, included because val() is not useful for checkboxes.

 Finally, `defaultValue` establishes the default value for columns of this type if there is no default value for the column.